perfsonar/docs/install_quick_start.rst

 #.
 Download the NetInstall ISO for :centos_netinstall_iso:`i386` or :centos_netinstall_iso:`x86_64` depending on your system's architecture.

         .. seealso:: The NetInstall is the recommended installation type, but for more information on other installation types see :doc:`install_getting`.
 #.
-Using your favorite software, burn the image to a CD, DVD or USB drive and insert the chosen installation media into your host
+Using your favorite software, burn the image to a CD, DVD or USB drive and insert the chosen installation media into your host.
+Linux and Macintosh users can use the dd tool: *sudo dd if=/PATH/TO/FILE.iso of=/dev/DISK*
 #.
 Follow the prompts provided by the CentOS installer to install the required packages.
 If you have installed a Linux operating system before, these prompts should be relatively self-explanatory.

         .. seealso:: For a complete walkthrough of these prompts see :doc:`install_centos_netinstall`